intel-lab-lkp/linux/Documentation/dev-tools/container.rst

 ``uid`` / ``gid`` (integers)

-    User and group id numbers to use inside the container, equivalents to the ``-u`` and ``-g`` command line options respectively.
+    User and group ID numbers to use inside the container, equivalents to the ``-u`` and ``-g`` command line options respectively.